cysyiu/Digital-Planning-Data-of-Statutory-Plans-Downloader/README.md

 # Auto-Download-HK-OZP

-# You may use this script to download full set HK OZP automactically.
+You may use this script to download full set HK OZP from Planning Department automactically.